Guide to the Southern end of Klong Prao Beach

 The road then again veers inland and towards the southern end of Klong Prao beach, in an area technically called ‘Mab Klong Kao’ .
 If you’re on a budget or looking to stay longterm then good value rooms can be found at Sofia Garden & Boonya Resort.

 The development in this area, about 5 minutes walk south of the actual village, was all due to the 160 room Emerald Cove Resort opening up.
 A couple of rows of new shophouses and a small plaza of, permanently unoccupied shop units have sprung up.
 The plus side is that there is a very good dentist here which offers a range of therapeutic & cosmetic dental treatments.
 So if you need a dazzling movie star smile, dentures or a root canal you can get it here at a fraction of the cost back home.

-But not much in the way of inspired eating and drinking options by the main road in this area though. ( One standout is Alchemy – which is open from breakfast to late night.
-Expect very nicely presented selection of healthy, wholesome food plus cocktails. ) There are also cluster of small bars in the area and a minimart or two.
+But not much in the way of inspired eating and drinking options by the main road in this area though.
+But there are a few simple Thai restaurants .
+There are also cluster of small bars in the area and a minimart or two.
 You will be better off either walking south to Kai Bae village or north to Klong Prao village for a bigger choice of eateries.

 From here a 10 minute walk along the main road, past the police box and a few small bars and restaurants, brings you to the start of Kai Bae beach.

 A Scooter Tour of Klong Prao

 The area roadside around the north end of the beach is mostly very recent, virtually all of the shop units being built in the past decade.
 Once you head south you come to the village – which has been home to a local community for a century or more.
 You’ll notice that’s Klong Prao is still a normal village.
 As such the roadside isn’t lined solely with tourist shops.
 Check out the sights with this video, it follows on from the last one taken at the north end of the beach.